 - Listen well.
-Sometimes we just hear what we want to hear when in the middle of conflict.
+Sometimes we just hear what we want to hear when in the middle of a conflict.
 It’s important to listen to all the other aspects of what’s going on to understand the whole situation.
 Using good listening skills means we can catch our biases and truly listen to engage, and not just to “win” the argument.

 - Communicate in person.
 Email can make it hard to capture the full nuance of what someone’s saying—it’s so easy to misconstrue written words!
 If you can’t meet in person, talk on the phone.
-You’ll get more data to manage the conflict when you hear the other person’s voice and don’t have to jump to conclusions about what they’re saying.
+You’ll get more data to manage the conflicts when you hear the other person’s voice and don’t have to jump to conclusions about what they’re saying.

 - Realize there is a continuum.
 People mistakenly think that if they engage in conflict, it will go to the extreme and initiate fighting and shouting.
 So, they’d rather stay silent.
-But conflict is on a continuum, so you need to slowly introduce some areas of conflict that will lead to fruitful discussion of ideas.
+But it is on a continuum, so you need to slowly introduce some areas of conflict that will lead to a fruitful discussion of ideas.